Vote and consensus status document formats

 Denotes a directory authority commit for the shared randomness protocol, containing the commitment value and potentially also the reveal value.
 See sections [COMMITREVEAL] and [VALIDATEVALUES] of srv-spec.txt on how to generate and validate these values.

 Version is the current shared randomness protocol version.
 AlgName is the hash algorithm that is used (e.g. "sha3-256") and Identity is the authority's SHA1 v3 identity fingerprint.
 Commit is the encoded commitment value in base64.
-Reveal is optional and if it's set, it contains the reveal value in base64.
+Reveal (optional) contains the reveal value in base64.

 If a vote contains multiple commits from the same authority, the receiver MUST only consider the first commit listed.